 Botanical Name: Rudbeckia hirta

-When to Sow Outside: 2 to 4 weeks before your average last frost date, and as late as 2 months before your first fall frost date.
+When to Sow Outside: 2 to 4 weeks before your average last frost date.

 When to Start Inside: RECOMMENDED.
-8 to 10 weeks before your average last frost date.
+8 to 10 weeks before your average last frost date for first year blooms.

 Seed Depth: Press into surface